Connect computers without Internet access using the Log Analytics gateway

 - The gateway must have Internet connectivity or be connected to a proxy server that does.

 If you do not specify a value for the gateway, blank values are pushed to all agents.

-If this is the first time your Operations Manager management group is registering with a Log Analytics workspace, the option to specify the proxy configuration for the management group is not available in the Operations console.
+If it is the first time your Operations Manager management group is registering with a Log Analytics workspace, the option to specify the proxy configuration for the management group is not available in the Operations console.
 The management group has to be successfully registered with the service before this option is available.
-You need to update the system proxy configuration using Netsh on the system your running the Operations console from to configure integration, and all management servers in the management group.
+Update the system proxy configuration using Netsh on the system your running the Operations console from to configure integration, and all management servers in the management group.

 Enter the following command and press Enter: